jordanshardy/JordanHardy_T1A1/readme.md

 **FoodRequest**

-This class will contain food objects to inform the Chef on any food requests including which dishes are ordered from Menu.
-As well as special requests like removing an ingredient, add ons like extra sauce and or how the Customer would like their steak cooked.
+Contain food objects to inform the Chef of any dish requests including which dishes are ordered from Menu.
+As well as special requests like removing an ingredient, add ons such as extra sauce, and or how the Customer would like their food cooked.

 **OrderTaker**

-This class will take the customers order, save the order, total the order amount, send the order to the Chef and save the total amount for when the customer wants to pay.
+Take the customer's order, save the order, total the order amount, send the order to the Chef, return the approximate wait time, and save the total for the bill.

 **Chef**

-This class will take the objects from Menu and Food and make the food according to the inputs and requirements from those classes.
+Chef takes the objects from Menu and Food and makes the food according to the inputs and requirements from those classes.
 It will return completed dishes for wait staff to deliver.

 **FoodDelivery**

-This class assigns completed dishes to wait staff when food is cooked based on the return value from Chef.
+Assigns completed dishes to wait staff when food is cooked based on the return value from Chef.

 **Payment**

-In order for the customer to pay we need to total the bill, choose a payment method, process the electronic payment or receive cash and return the correct change.
+Choose a payment method, process the electronic payment, or receive cash and return the correct change.

 #